BFF flame logo

 4) God won't judge the heathen (Ezekiel 14:12-20)

-The implications of a soft message are very clear.
-If God will overlook sin in the lives of His people, then surely He will overlook the sins in the lives of those who never heard His Word.
-This is the heathen or distant people that might never have heard of God's Word.
-What do you believe about this matter?
+The message’s implications are quite straightforward.
+If God is willing to forgive sin in His followers, then it follows that He may also forgive those who have never encountered His Word.
+This includes the heathen or distant nations that might never have heard of God’s teachings.
+What is your view on this issue?
 Why?

-We can see that God is speaking no longer about His people or leaders but just some country or nation in some part of the world.
-God has not spoken clearly to these people, but they clear enough are held accountable for their deeds.
-Note what God says.
+We notice that God’s messages are no longer directed solely at His people or leaders but also concern some country or nation in various parts of the world.
+Though God has not spoken explicitly to these nations, they are still accountable for their actions.
+Take note of what God says.

 ”Son of man, if a country sins against Me by committing unfaithfulness, and I stretch out My hand against it, destroy its supply of bread, send famine against it, and cut off from it both man and beast, (Ezekiel 14:13).

-Many people think that God only judges His people.
-We see this is not the case.
-He does judge His people more severely because they have received more light, but he Himself still judges the pagan nations.
-There might be some righteous men like Noah, Daniel and Job inside a wicked nation, but that doesn't change God's determination to judge that nation.
+Many believe that God only judges His own people.
+However, this is not accurate.
+While He does judge His people more strictly because they have received greater light, He also judges the pagan nations.
+There may be some righteous individuals, such as Noah, Daniel, and Job, within a wicked nation, but this does not alter God’s intent to judge that nation.

 Even though these three men, Noah, Daniel, and Job were in its midst, by their own righteousness they could only deliver themselves, “declares the Lord GOD.
 (Ezekiel 14:14).